-Sarah also maintains an active pro bono practice.
-She currently represents a former pretrial detainee in an excessive force case, and a foreign national seeking cancellation of removal from the United States.
-Both cases are pending before the U.S. Court of Appeals for the Ninth Circuit.
+Sarah maintains an active pro bono practice.
+She has argued and won an appeal before the U.S. Court of Appeals for the Ninth Circuit, in which she represented a pretrial detainee in an excessive-force case.
+She also represents a foreign national seeking cancellation of removal from the United States in an immigration matter that is pending before the Ninth Circuit.

 Before joining Coblentz, Sarah clerked for the Honorable A. Wallace Tashima on the U.S. Court of Appeals for the Ninth Circuit and for the Honorable Maxine M. Chesney on the U.S. District Court for the Northern District of California.
 She was also an associate at a boutique environmental and energy firm in San Francisco, where she handled litigation and regulatory matters.

 Sarah is admitted to practice in the Northern District of California, and in the Ninth and Federal Circuits.